 - ReBoot started out as an episodic comedy with heavy Executive Meddling from ABC's standards and practices.
 This changed in the middle of season 2 when ABC dropped the show and the writers were given free rein on the show.
 The episodic nature was dropped in favor of longer story arcs and a much darker tone.
 The comedy is still there, just mixed in with the darker story.

-- The two-part series premiere of My Little Pony: Friendship Is Magic was a Magical Girl story that just happened to star ponies.
-Once the episode's villain was defeated and the world saved, the show immediately shifted to a Slice of Life ensemble comedy featuring An Aesop at the end of (nearly) every episode, though it switches back to the Magical Girl elements combined with increasingly-prominent High Fantasy tropes on occasion, mostly in season premieres and finales.
+- The two-part series premiere of My Little Pony: Friendship Is Magic is a Magical Girl story that just happens to star ponies.
+Once the episode's villain is defeated and the world saved, the show immediately shifts to a Slice of Life ensemble comedy featuring An Aesop at the end of (nearly) every episode, though it switches back to the Magical Girl elements combined with increasingly-prominent High Fantasy tropes on occasion, mostly in season premieres and finales.
 Cerebus Rollercoaster is in full effect when directly comparing the "normal" episodes to the "event" episodes, with a slight ongoing shift toward seriousness overall.
 And then there are times where individual episodes shift to other genres, such as a Western or a Mystery.

 - The Powerpuff Girls shifted from an action-comedy spoof of superhero shows to a downright bizarre Gag Series late in its run.
 It was unsurprisingly not well received, and it wasn't long before the show was cancelled.

 - Scooby-Doo!
 Mystery Incorporated starts as a Monster of the Week comedy with guys in costumes with silly back stories and motives.
 As time goes by, the mysteries get darker, the villains get more dangerous, and the monsters are real.

 - Codename: Kids Next Door shifted from action-comedy to action-drama with a few comedic elements.